 - To Rick as well.
 Both were subdued by the Saviors and bullied into compliance, but Rick humiliated himself out of a desire to protect his own people.
 Gregory wanted only to protect himself, not actually caring about the people under his care.
 He even mistakes Sasha for a Hilltop resident!

-- Evil Old Folks: He's in his late fifties to early sixties and he's proven himself to be very antagonistic towards Rick's group, as well as being a Dirty Coward who has almost no redeeming qualities.
+- Evil Old Folks: He's in his late fifties to early sixties and proves himself to be very antagonistic towards Rick's group, as well as being a Dirty Coward who has almost no redeeming qualities.

 - Fake Ultimate Hero: He poses as the Hilltop's greatest hero and noble leader, but in reality he's not as powerful as he believes he is.
 According to Jesus, Gregory is actually just some guy who took over as leader and the town has never raised any questions over it.